PASS: Path-selective State Space Model for Event-based Recognition: Experiments and Evaluation

+\textbf{Impact of PEAS module \& $\mathcal{L}_{MSG}$ loss.} As shown in Tab.~\ref{tab:key_component}, the baseline `Random Sampling' randomly selects $K$ event frames and achieves 92.98\% and 92.23\% accuracy on the PAF and ArDVS100 datasets, respectively.
+By introducing PEAS, we improve accuracy to 93.33\% and 92.84\%, representing a performance gain of +0.35\% and +0.61\%, demonstrating its ability to preserve critical information.
+PEAS improves accuracy over baseline 'No Sampling' (+0.43\% on PAF, +0.53\% on ArDVS100), suggesting that the selected frames retain task-relevant information despite compression.
+When combining the PEAS module (Sec.~\ref{sec:PEAS}) with $\mathcal{L}_{MSG}$ loss, the full model reaches 94.83\% and 93.85\% accuracy with a performance increase of +1.85\% and +1.62\% on PAF and ArDVS100 datasets, thus showing the effectiveness of $\mathcal{L}_{MSG}$ loss to reduce the randomness and redundancy of the encoded features.

-an ablation study on the four components of $\mathcal{L}_{MSG}$ (Eq.~\ref{eq:MSG}).
-The component $\mathcal{L}_{CLS}$ serves as the baseline, performing optimization exclusively with the standard cross-entropy loss and achieving a Top-1 accuracy of 89.65\%.
-By employing the proposed $\mathcal{L}_{IEMI}$ (Eq.~\ref{eq:IEMI}) to enhance comprehension of the selected input sequence, we attain a Top-1 accuracy of 91.38\%, representing a performance gain of 1.73\%.
-The integration of $\mathcal{L}_{WEIE}$ (Eq.~\ref{eq:WEIE}) for frame distinctness yields an additional 3.45\% increase in accuracy, resulting in a Top-1 accuracy of 93.10\%.
-Lastly, the component $\mathcal{L}_{MS}$ (Eq.~\ref{eq:MS}), designed for filtering out padded frames, also contributes a 5.18\% improvement in accuracy, achieving a Top-1 accuracy of 94.83\%.
-In summary, all three proposed components positively impact the final classification, thereby demonstrating their effectiveness.
+\textbf{Effectiveness of Multi-faceted Selection Guiding Loss $\mathcal{L}_{MSG}$.} As presented in Tab. \ref{tab:total_loss}, we ablate the three components of $\mathcal{L}_{MSG}$ (Eq.~\ref{eq:MSG}).
+As the baseline, the $\mathcal{L}_{CLS}$ stands for the standard cross-entropy loss, which achieves a Top-1 accuracy of 92.98\%.
+By employing the $\mathcal{L}_{IEMI}$ (Eq.~\ref{eq:IEMI}), we attain 93.75\% accuracy with 0.77\% performance gain.
+The integration of $\mathcal{L}_{WEIE}$ (Eq.~\ref{eq:WEIE}) yields an additional 1.85\% increase in accuracy.
+In summary, all proposed components positively impact the final classification, thereby demonstrating their effectiveness.